Covid19 & Stamp duty holiday update: (Oct.2021)

 Access to the Shire Hall Public Map Room:

-Please note that access to Main Reception is currently restricted, and the Map Room is currently unavailable.
+Please note that access to Main Reception remains restricted, and the Map Room is currently unavailable.
 As a consequence, we have added some additional resource links to our currently available online information - please see within the dropdown "Information for Personal Searchers" on our Con29 pages (link above).
 We apologise for any inconvenience caused, but would appreciate your understanding.